Work 1-on-1 with a virtual coach or therapist from AbleTo.

 Optum does not recommend or endorse any treatment or medications, specific or otherwise.
 The information provided is for educational purposes only and is not meant to provide medical advice or otherwise replace professional advice.
 Consult with your clinician, physician or mental health care provider for specific health care needs, treatment or medications.
 Certain treatments may not be included in your insurance benefits.
 Check your health plan regarding your coverage of services.

-To reach a trained crisis counselor, call the 988 Suicide & Crisis Lifeline (previously known as the National Suicide Prevention Lifeline) at 988 or 1-800-273-TALK (1-800-273-8255).
-You may also text 988 or chat at 988lifeline.org.
-The lifeline provides 24/7 free and confidential support.
+To reach a trained crisis counselor, call or text the 988 Suicide & Crisis at 988 or 1-800-273-TALK (1-800-273-8255).
+You may also chat at 988lifeline.org.
+The lifeline provides 24/7 support.

 Stock photo.
 Posed by model.